crownbelt97/MAD_EasyRead/README.md

 Reading becomes even more exciting when shared with friends!
 Connect with fellow book lovers on EasyRead to find inspiration through their bookmarks on their profiles. <br>

+🌟 Customise your profiles

+Personalise your profiles through custom profile photos and usernames.

 # Download our app

 ### **Link**: [Click here](https://play.google.com/store/apps/details?id=sg.edu.np.mad.easyread) <br>